psheehan/dishes/docs/index.rst

 Support
 -------

-If you are having issues, please let me know at psheehan at northwestern dot edu.
+If you are having issues, please let me know at psheehan at nrao dot edu.

 License
 -------